Skip Navigation

 Katarina's background includes work with the United Nations, non-profit organizations focused on water management, and the private aerospace sector, where she specialized in remote sensing and unmanned aerial systems.
 She was also the founder and CEO of The Neon Muse, a fashion technology company creating custom light-up apparel.

-Jenna Morton is a co-owner of Morton Group, a restaurant development company with venues in Las Vegas, including La Cave Wine and Food Hideaway inside Wynn Resort, La Comida, a Mexican joint in downtown Las Vegas and CRUSH eat, drink, love in the MGM Grand Resort.
+Jenna de Vries Morton is the co-owner of Morton Group, a restaurant development company with venues in Las Vegas including: La Cave Wine and Food Hideaway inside Wynn Resort, One Steakhouse in the Virgin Hotel, CRUSH and Greek Sneek at MGM Grand Resort, and Nudo Italiano in Southern Highlands.

 Luther B. Adair II, MD, is principal owner of Nashville Radiology Partners.
 Dr. Adair has a medical degree from Meharry Medical College and a B.S. in Psychology from Morehouse College.
 He and his wife started The Adair Family Foundation in 2016 to help support organizations which foster early STEAM development in education and provide scholarships for students seeking education in these fields.
 Dr. Adair has also had an opportunity to advise various companies in Silicon Valley by creating applications for radiology utilizing artificial intelligence (machine learning), and serves as chair of the Abdominal Imaging Panel for the artificial intelligence section of the American College of Radiology.

-A Nevada resident since 1989, Maggie Carlton was the longest-serving woman legislator in Nevada's history.
+A Nevada resident since 1990, Maggie Carlton was the longest-serving woman legislator in Nevada's history.
 She was elected to the Nevada State Senate in 1998, where she served for 12 years.
 She served another 12 years in the State Assembly.
-After a distinguished 24 years in the Legislature, Maggie was appointed to the Nevada State Board of Education in 2023.
+After a distinguished 24 years in the Legislature, Maggie was appointed to the Nevada State Board of Education in 2023, where she formerly served as a board member.

 Maggie's long history of public service includes serving on the Southern Nevada Water Authority's Citizen's Water Quality Advisory Committee and working for the Great Basin Primary Care Association and United Labor Agency of Nevada, a nonprofit organization overseen by the Nevada State AFL-CIO.
 A wife and mom of two daughters, Maggie was also a Girl Scout Leader, a Sunday school teacher and an active member of the PTA.
 Former Governor Brian Sandoval recently nominated Maggie to receive an honorary Doctorate of Humane Letters.